 Here are several ways, in which your physician could advise you to go ahead to treat your problem.

-- Medications: Some drugs that help improve the blood flow to your penis and hence relieve you of your problems could be Sildenafil (Viagra), Vardenafil (Levitra), and Tadalafil (Cialis), etc.
+- Medications: Some drugs that help improve the blood flow to your penis and hence relieve you of your problems could be Sildenafil (Viagra), Vardenafil (Levitra), Tadalafil (Cialis), etc.

 - Hormone therapy: Your testosterone levels can be raised by using some injections, patches, or gels if low levels of your hormone are thought to be the cause of the problem.

-- Psychological therapy: You might need the help of a counselor to help address the problems of anxiety, depression, fear, or guilt that could be affecting your sexual function.
+- Psychological therapy: You might need the help of a counsellor to help address the problems of anxiety, depression, fear, or guilt that could be affecting your sexual function.
 You could get help from either a psychotherapist, couple therapist, or sex therapist depending upon the nature of your emotional trauma.

 - Mechanical aids: You could be recommended for vacuum devices or penile implants in case of erectile dysfunction.